HangfireIO/Hangfire.io/features.md

 ### Cancellation tokens

-Hangfire can tell your methods were aborted or canceled due to shutdown event, so you can stop them gracefully using job cancellation tokens that are similar to the regular `CancellationToken` class.
+Hangfire can tell your methods were aborted or cancelled due to shutdown event, so you can stop them gracefully using job cancellation tokens that are similar to the regular `CancellationToken` class.

 {% highlight csharp %}
 public void Method(IJobCancellationToken token)